Camp Belknap: Community

 Coming from all corners of the country (and the world), Belknappers are aged 8 to 16 years old and live in cabins clustered by age in five divisions of six cabins each, Cadets, Juniors, Middlers, Besserers, and Seniors.
 Each cabin contains nine or ten campers and one cabin leader, and potentially a cabin leader in training.

 At Camp Belknap the title 'Leader' is preferred over the word 'Counselor'.
 For more than two decades, every cabin leader and every program head has come up through the ranks as a Belknap camper.
 Each summer, the Gene Clark Jr. Senior Recognition selects next year's Leader Corps from Belknap's oldest division of campers, who are then mentored and trained to form the next generation of cabin leaders.

 Longevity is the rule rather than exception for campers and leaders, as noted on the large green and white longevity honor boards, also called Timi-Hi Awards, that hang in Conlon Lodge, the main all-purpose building constructed in 1930 overlooking the waterfront.
 It is named for "Pa" and "Ma" Conlon, influential directors from 1917 to 1939.
 The division for the second oldest campers is known as the Besserer Division, for Reid and Peg Besserer, who led Camp Belknap from 1939-1959.
 Gene and Peg Clark followed, serving from 1960 to 1988; Clark Field, a green expanse of play fields on the outer reaches of camp property, is named for them.
 Their son Gene and his wife Caryn were directors from 1988 to 2013.
 After an extensive search, Camp Belknap announced on March 15, 2013 that Seth and Stephanie Kassels would become directors upon the retirement of Gene and Caryn Clark.
 The appointment of Seth and Stephanie Kassels continued the trend of longevity - as Seth had been a camper, leader and program director at the camp - and family leadership.
-The longest tenures of all belong to two former assistant directors: the late Hank Adams, a Belknapper for 70 years, and former assistant director and leadership director Tom Giggi, who retired in 2014 after 53 years "under the pines".
+The longest tenures of all belong to two former assistant directors: Hank Adams, a Belknapper for 70 years, and former assistant director and leadership director Tom Giggi, who retired in 2014 after 53 years "under the pines".